-Why should you care about the chemicals in your coffee?
+Why should you care about pesticides in coffee?
 Well, for one thing, exposure to pesticides has been linked to a ton of health issues, including:

-Fortunately, seeking out organic coffee beans and looking for the label “shade-grown” will let you avoid these harmful chemicals.
-And while most national chains like Dunkin’ Donuts and Starbucks don’t offer organic coffee beans, you have a number of other options for sourcing a chemical-free cup of joe.
+This list makes the benefits of organic coffee pretty clear, right?
+Fortunately, seeking out organic coffee beans and looking for the label “shade-grown” lets you avoid these harmful chemicals.
+And while finding organic coffee beans at large national chains might still be difficult, there are an increasing number of large and small coffee shops where you can get a chemical-free cup of joe.

 The Best Organic Coffee Shops

 More and more local, independent coffee shops are sourcing organic coffee beans.
 If you live in a major city, you likely have a number or cafés with organic coffee beans within spitting distance.
 But if you don’t live near one, or if you’re traveling, a number of national chains do offer organic coffee.
 Next time you’re in a pinch and looking to get a cup of organic coffee while you’re out and about, look for one of these chains: